About

 I’m not a professional researcher or historian and while I try to give a good overall coverage to each suburb or topic, I focus on what interests me.
-While I’m happy to assist anyone with additional information, I’m often not able to help as the requests fall out of what I’m able to access (this includes access to birth records which, for some reason, I’m always asked about).
+I’m happy to assist anyone with additional information, I’m often not able to help as some requests fall out of what I’m able to access (this includes access to birth records which, for some reason, I’m always asked about).
 Please contact me by mail and I’ll see what I can do.
 I keep all the correspondence and if I ever come across additional info, I will pass it on.
 Please also understand that this is an interest I pursue in my spare time.

 For a professional genealogical research service do visit Heather MacAlister’s www.ancestors.co.za.
 She worked on the South African edition of ‘Who do you think you are’.